kepra3/popgen_rad_shallow_agaricia/README.md

 # Data accessibility for Prata et al (202X)

 This repository contains all scripts and datafiles required to run all analyses performed within 'Prata et al (202X) Some reef-building corals disperse only metres per generation'.
-Large files such as raw sequence data and intial vcf files are not present within the repository but links to the sources to access these files are provided.
+Large files such as raw sequence data and intial vcf files are not present within the repository but links to the sources to access these files will be provided.
+Raw sequence data will shortly become available on NCBI SRA and the University of Queensland eSpace.

 Blocks of code are provided in README on how to perform analyses for each section.
 For each block of code to run activate the appropriate conda environment or software versions (see *Appendix* at bottom of README) and change to the scripts directory within the appropriate heading directory.